brianc/node-pg-native/README.md

 ### sync

-Because `pg-native` is bound to [libpq](https://github.com/brianc/node-libpq) it is able to provide _sync_ operations for both connection and queries.
-This is exteremly convienent sometimes.
+Because `pg-native` is bound to [libpq](https://github.com/brianc/node-libpq) it is able to provide _sync_ operations for both connecting and queries.
+This is a bad idea in _non-blocking systems_ such as web servers, but is exteremly convienent in scripts and bootstrapping applications - much the same way `fs.readFileSync` comes in handy.

 ```js
 var Client = require('pg-native')